StackOne Webhooks

 section in the left-hand-side menu. -

-You can now create and configure a new webhook by clicking the
+Create and configure a new webhook by clicking the

 Add Webhook